PPIA Junior Summer Institute

 - In addition to written and spoken communication strategies, JSI participants will work in teams with multi-media experts to develop communication tools like podcasts, video briefs, or narrated photo essays.
 These “products” will be the intellectual property of the participant and can be used as scholarship samples when preparing graduate school applications.

-Each student enrolled in the Humphrey School JSI receives a $1,000 stipend, full tuition, reimbursement for travel to and from the program, and living expenses.
-Participants live on campus and have access to the University of Minnesota's resources.
+Each student enrolled in the Humphrey School JSI receives a $1000 stipend, full tuition, reimbursement for travel to and from the program, and living expenses via an additional meal allotment.

 The Humphrey School typically awards a minimum $5,000 scholarship (each year, for two years) to all students who successfully complete a PPIA Junior Summer Institute, apply to one of our master's degree programs and are successfully admitted to a full-time master's degree program at the Humphrey School.
 In addition, PPIA participants typically receive financial aid awards over and above this $5,000.
 Students must apply to the Humphrey School by January 15 and are eligible to have their application fee waived.
 Students who apply by December 15 are considered for additional University-wide fellowship opportunities.